MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 Create a canvas app and add the form processor AI Builder component to your screen.
 This component takes a photo or loads an image from the local device, and then processes it to extract text based on a trained AI model.
 If it detects a form that the AI model is trained for, the form processor extracts the field values, and identifies them with rectangles.

-> [!NOTE]
+ >[!NOTE]
->Support for PDF files is not included in the initial preview.
+ > - Display of PDF files is not included in the initial preview.
+ > - This component is not supported in Internet Explorer.

 ## Prerequisites
 This component requires a trained & published AI Builder form processing model.
 Then, that model must be bound to the component using the AI model property in the properties panel.